upgradejs/es6-plato/README.md

       Specify a ESLint configuration file for ESLint linting -b, --babelConfig : String
-      Specify a Babel configuration file for project parsing
+      Specify a Babel configuration file for project parsing -p, --projectRoot : String
+      Root directory of the project to analyze
 ```

 **Example**